joseph-turk/joseph-turk.github.io/_posts/2016-03-01-a-project-per-month.md

 - Decide on a technology stack.

 ## Week 2-3: Development
-- Build the damn thing.
+- Build it.
 (And don't move on to a new project if I hit a roadblock.)
 - Write automated tests as I go.

 ## Week 4: Testing and Deployment